Overview

 NOTE:

-• These steps assume that your server’s data directory is located at /var/lib/pgsql/data.
+- These steps assume that your server’s data directory is located at

-2. Within your PostgreSQL config file at /var/lib/pgsql/data/postgresql.conf, if there exists an active option unix_socket_directories, change that phrase to read unix_socket_directory.
-This is necessary to work around a difference between the CentOS 7, PostgreSQL 9.2, and the PostgreSQL 9.2 helpers packaged by your new operating system’s postgresql-upgrade package.
+.
+This is necessary to work around a difference between the CentOS 7, PostgreSQL 9.2, and the PostgreSQL 9.2 helpers packaged by your new operating system’spostgresql-upgrade

 The sshd config file